Common Name: Caucasian stonecrop

 Tolerate: Rabbit, Deer, Drought, Erosion, Dry Soil, Shallow-Rocky Soil, Air Pollution

-Easily grown in average, dry to medium moisture, well-drained soils in full sun.
+Easily grown in acidic, average, dry to medium moisture, well-drained soils in full sun.
 Tolerates some light shade.
+Likes sandy or gravelly soils.
+Tolerates poor soils.
 Needs good soil drainage to perform well.
+Drought tolerant.
 Avoid overwatering.
-Drought tolerant.
 Plants may be sited 12” apart when grown as a ground cover.
 Easily propagated by cuttings or division.
+Plants spread easily (root where nodes touch the ground).
+Cut a leaf from a healthy sedum with about 1-2" of stem and plant the stem with the leaf above soil.
+Plants are evergreen in warm winter climates.

 Rock garden or small area ground cover.
+Border fronts.
 Stone wall pockets.
+Sunny banks or slopes.
+Edging.
+Containers.
 Best when planted in groups or massed as a ground cover.